Autonomous Wheel Loader Navigation Using Goal-Conditioned Actor-Critic MPC: Experiments And Results

 \subsection{Highlighted scenarios}

-We examine the behaviour of our MPC in three specific scenarios: (a) a short loading cycle, (b) a compact 180-degree turn, and (c) navigation through multiple obstacles.
-These scenarios are shown in Fig. \ref{fig:detail_scenarios}.
-Scenarios (a) and (b) were conducted using the real-world wheel loader, while scenario (c) had to be simulated using \eqref{eq:kinematic_model}, as the NVIDIA Jetson could not achieve real-time execution rate with the prediction horizon required for successful obstacle avoidance.
+We analyze three specific scenarios in detail: (a) a short loading cycle, (b) a compact 180-degree turn, and (c) navigation through multiple obstacles.
+Scenarios (a) and (b) were evaluated using the real wheel loader.
+Scenario (c) had to be simulated using the kinematic model \eqref{eq:kinematic_model}, since successful execution required a prediction horizon of $N=20$, which was too long for real-time execution on the Jetson.

-As shown in Fig. \ref{fig:detail_scenarios}, our MPC closely follows the convergence time of the baseline in scenario (a) and slightly outperforms it in scenario (b).
-Notably, Fig. \ref{fig:tracking_performance} illustrates the velocity tracking error for scenario (b), highlighting that our MPC achieves this competitive performance despite the presence of actuator delays and velocity tracking errors, which do not impact the ideal baseline trajectories computed using \eqref{eq:traj_opt}.
-Finally, although scenario (c) can be successfully completed in simulation, we emphasize the dependence on a sufficiently long prediction horizon by showing trajectories for both $N=10$ and $N=20$, where only the latter succeeds.
+As shown in Figure \ref{fig:detail_scenarios}, the Actor-Critic MPC closely matches the baseline's convergence time in scenario (a) and slightly outperforms it in the more challenging scenario (b).
+The velocity tracking error for scenarios (a) and (b) is illustrated in Figure \ref{fig:tracking_performance}, which highlights that the Actor-Critic MPC achieves this competitive performance despite the presence of minor actuator delays and velocity tracking errors.
+The difference in execution time is also significant: the baseline trajectory optimization takes over 5 seconds on a desktop AMD Ryzen 3900x CPU, while each iteration of the Actor-Critic MPC problem is solved in less than 100 milliseconds on the much weaker CPU of the Jetson.
+However, using $N=20$ for scenario (c) increases the MPC solve time to 200-300 milliseconds, which prevents successful real-world use in obstacle-rich environments.